 Of course, I’m a recipe tinkerer, so I can’t resist changing things up a bit.
-This pie is a variation of the same classic pecan pie I’ve been making for years.
+And that’s what brings me to this recipe.
+Even though I have been making the same classic pecan pie for years, I just couldn’t resist playing around with it.
 For a little something different, I decided to add a little coconut and chocolate.
 And that, my friends, was a very good decision.

 Pecan pie has such amazing flavor in its traditional form, but there’s so much more flavor from the added chocolate and toasted coconut.
 More flavor than I would have expected, really.
 The components all complement each other in such a way that makes the finished pie greater than the sum of their parts.